Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in

-Figure~\ref{fig:2} shows that the extracted effective temperature (T) and the non-extensive parameter (q) increase with charged-particle multiplicity class ($N_{ch}$) both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.
-This increase is observed for both presence and absence of the color reconnection mode of hadronization.
-The increasing trend of effective temperature with charged-particle multiplicity indicates that at high-multiplicity, heavy flavor particles ( here $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ ) freeze out earlier in time as compared to the low-multiplicity class of events.
+Figure~\ref{fig:2} shows that the extracted effective temperature (T) and the non-extensive parameter (q) increase with charged-particle multiplicity class ($N_{ch}$) both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ obtained from PYTHIA8.
+The obtained simulation results are compared with the ALICE experimental data by analyzing the multiplicity dependence of prompt $\Lambda_{c}^{+} $ and $\rm{D^{0}}$ production in pp collisions at $\sqrt{s}$ = 13 TeV with the Tsallis distribution function~\cite{ALICE:2021npz}.
+Because of unavailability of the inclusive production of $\Lambda_{c}^{+} $ and $\rm{D^{0}}$ as a function of charged-particle multiplicity, here, we have compared with the multiplicity-dependent prompt $\Lambda_{c}^{+} $ and $\rm{D^{0}}$ results in pp collisions at $\sqrt{s}$ = 13 TeV.
+So, the ALICE experimental data comparison is only for illustration purposes.
+The extracted effective temperature from ALICE data is observed to increase with charged-particle multiplicity ($N_{ch}$), while the non-extensive parameter is almost constant within the uncertainties both for $\Lambda_{c}^{+}$ and $\rm{D^{0}}$.

+This increase of T and q is observed for both the presence and absence of the color reconnection mode of hadronization implemented in PYTHIA8.
 Interestingly, it is observed that the effective temperature is less in color reconnection mode off as compared to the color reconnection mode on for all multiplicity classes.
-This could be due to the fact that CR along with MPIs could mimic the thermalization effect, and the absence of either of them in the simulation process is picked up by the decrease in effective temperature.
+This could be due to the fact that CR along with MPIs could mimic the flow-like effects as discussed in Ref.~\cite{OrtizVelasquez:2013ofg}, and the absence of either of them in the simulation process is picked up by the decrease in effective temperature.